industrial-edge/qr-code-scanner/docs/Implementation.md

         barcode = ""
 ```

-The mqtt topic of the S7 Connector for writing to the PLC uses the following format:
+The mqtt topic of the OPCUA Connector for writing to the PLC uses the following format:

 ```json
 {